Nachiket497/biped_walking/biped_single_step/README.md

 # Swing leg Trajectory Genration

-- To genrate the swing leg trajectory I use the elliptical trajectory for z co-ordinate and x co-ordinate is the mirror image of the x co-ordinate of fix leg about the x co-ordinate of the COM
+- To generate the swing leg trajectory I use the elliptical trajectory for z co-ordinate and x co-ordinate is the mirror image of the x co-ordinate of the fixed leg about the x co-ordinate of the COM

 # Results